395t/review-assignments/_summaries/sukhbaatar2015end-to-end_2.md

 ![Architecture](sukhbaatar2015end-to-end_2_b.png)
 * The inputs $$x_i$$ and query q are transformed using input embedding matrices A and B, respectively.
 The embedded inputs are 'memories' in the embedding space.
 $$m_i = \text{Embed}_A(x_i)\qquad u = \text{Embed}_B(q)$$
-* The most relevant embedded memory is matched with the embedded query by taking the inner product of each memory with the query followed by a softmax operation, thus producing a probability vector.
+* The relevance of an embedded memory is calculated by taking the inner product of each memory with the embedded query followed by a softmax operation, thus producing a probability vector.
 The vector with the strongest score is used in subsequent steps.
 $$p_i = \text{softmax}(u^{\text{T}}m_i)$$
 * The unembedded inputs (story) are then embedded once again using an output embedding matrix C.
 $$c_i = \text{Embed}_C(x_i)$$